lowercasename/gathio/FEDERATION.md

 After this, we *also* send a `Create` Activity to the actor's inbox, containing an `Event` object with the information for this event.
 This is, at the moment, future compatibility for servers that consume `Event` objects.
 This is sent as a "direct message", directly to the inbox with no `cc` field and not addressing the public timeline.

 And finally we send the user a `Create` Activity containing a `Question` object.
+The `Question` is an invitation to RSVP to the event.
 Mastodon renders this as a poll to the user, which lets them send back to us a "Yes" RSVP directly from their client UI should they so choose.
 This is also sent as a "direct message".

 ### Unfollow